 - Progress reports routinely faxed to your physician

 (See also oral appliances)

 The clinical use of oral appliances (OAs) for the treatment of snoring and obstructive sleep apnea (OSA) has markedly increased along with scientific research showing its effectiveness.
 Unfortunately, most dentists providing this therapy are not properly trained in sleep medicine nor are they associated with a comprehensive sleep center.
 Our dental sleep medicine facility is the only AADSM-accredited (American Academy of Dental Sleep Medicine) oral appliance program in the state of Colorado.
-We are fortunate to have on our team, Dr. Lindsey Deol, Boulder County’s only Diplomate of the American Board of Dental Sleep Medicine.

 To eliminate the disconnect between physician and dentist, CSI has incorporated the oral appliance clinic on site within our comprehensive sleep center, where dentist and sleep physician can work seamlessly as a team.
 During the dental clinic appointments you will receive: